blaka90/make_alias/README.md

 # make_alias

-create aliases to run python programs from shell
+Simple script to run python programs from shell with alias name

+(has to run on itself first to run from shell as intended)

 Python 2.7 & 3.6